revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-7. What happens when two profiles are set for property `spring.profiles.active` in the Spring application?
+7.What happens when two profiles are set for property `spring.profiles.active` in the Spring application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)